felixbiessmann/MLFD/README.md

 which will create a new folder calles `MLFD_fd_detection/` and download the metanome binaries and test datasets.

 ## Testing
-I decided to use python's unit testing framework `unittest` for testing the code.
-Unittests are stored in the `lib/` folder and are named `test_(...).py`.
-A test can be run with
+I use `pytest` to carry out all tests.
+The tests are stored in the `lib/` directory and are named `test_$LIBRARY.py`.

+The easiest way to run the tests is to install the repository as an editable package with `pip`.
+Run in the repository's root folder the following command:

 ```
-python -m unittest lib/test_fd_imputer
+python -m pip install -e .
 ```

-from the repository's root directory.
+Once that is done, simply run `pytest` in the project's root folder to execute all tests.

 ## Detect FDs Conventionally
 To measure performance of conventional FD-detection algorithms, we use [metanome]((https://github.com/HPI-Information-Systems/Metanome) and [metanome-cli](https://github.com/sekruse/metanome-cli).
 In `backend/WEB-INF` there is a subfolder `classes` where all algorithms(`algorithms/`) and datasets(`inputData/`) are stored.

 To start Metanome, you call `./run.sh` within the `performance/` folder.
 Open the graphical interface in your browser and use it to add algorithms and datasets.

 ## Detect AFDs with MLFD
 In the project's root folder, run